hlee18lee46/StayAlertedAndPrep/README.md

 	•	Flood Alerts: Real-time flood warnings to keep users updated on possible dangers in their area.
 	•	Nearby Shelters: Displays a list of local hurricane shelters, complete with distance and maps to help users navigate in emergencies.
 	•	Grocery Stores & Pharmacies: Provides locations of nearby grocery stores and pharmacies, crucial for restocking supplies before and after disasters.
-	•	Disaster News: A feed of disaster-related news from FEMA and other sources, ensuring users are always informed.
+	•	Nearby Disaster: A feed of disaster-related news from FEMA and other sources, ensuring users are always informed.
 	•	Interactive Map: Users can view the locations of shelters, grocery stores, and pharmacies directly on an interactive map.

 ##How we built it